 Submission of documentary proof of not older than 12 month and valid Dedicated Sport-Person certificate (Section 16 letter) issued by any of the accredited sport-shooting associations, or an equivalent international qualification (i.e. IDPA & IPSC dedicated sport-person status are accepted).

-Only SA Hunters`, CHASA's, and Lowveld Hunters' Dedicated Sports-Person Certificates, (Section 16 letters) will be accepted if the certificate is not dated in at least the preceding year the application for RPL is made in.
+Only SA Hunters`, CHASA's, and Lowveld Hunters' Dedicated Sports-Person certificates and Dedicated Hunter certificate, (Section 16 letters) will be accepted if the certificate is not dated in at least the preceding year the application for RPL is made in.